 Staff has served on a workforce development committee of STEP (an educational partnership with K-12 Nash and Edgecombe Community Colleges), the Literacy Council with Wilson Community College, Business Education Paratnrships covering Halifax and Northampton Counties and a Strategic Planning Group for an Employer.
-The Local Area Business Services Manager leads efforts in enhancing work-based learning.
+The Local Area Business Services Manager leads efforts in enhancing workbased learning.
 However the Business Engagement Coordinator has this focus to provide information regarding opportunities to employers.
 The BEC provides outreach on workbased learning, coordinating apprenticeship sessions with a state representative and employer and discussing other training needs of the employer with the Business Services Manager for a plan of action.
 The Business Services Manager has been in contact with partners/businesses with a foucs on serving the disabled also, providing resources that could assist in management training of this company also partnering with agencies such a Vocational Rehabilitation in regional training efforts.

 - 2. Please describe the efforts of the Local Area WDB staff, Employer services staff and career center staff have made to deliver business services on a regional basis in the following areas: - a.
-Utilizing regional and local economic data to inform priorities [WIOA Section 108 (b)(1)(A)(i)(ii) and (B)]. - b.
+Utilizing regional and local economic data to inform priorities [WIOA Section 108 (b)(1)(A)(i)(ii) and (B)].

+- b.
 Collaborating with employer-facing partners such as Agricultural Services, Foreign Labor and Veteran Services to meet employer needs and jobseeker recruitment efforts. - c.
-Providing local and regional Rapid Response services, including identifying struggling and atrisk businesses and providing services to help avert layoffs.
-[WIOA Section 108 (b)(8)] Data is obtained and reviewed that could assist in updating HGHI information that could help in career pathwyas and also help companies appropriately select new hires from K-12 (seniors) or from 2-year Community College Programs.
+Providing local and regional Rapid Response services, including identifying struggling and at-risk businesses and providing services to help avert layoffs.
+[WIOA Section 108 (b)(8)] - d.
+Coordinating with DWS TAA and Business Services staff to provide Rapid Response assistance and appropriate career and training services to workers for whom a petition has been filed.
+(20 CFR 618.816)

+Data is obtained and reviewed that could assist in updating HGHI information that could help in career pathwyas and also help companies appropriately select new hires from K-12 (seniors) or from 2-year Community College Programs.
 Employer team members work in the Centers with partners in Ag Services and the BSM has worked with employers in the Region that also work with this population and show an interest in programs or resources.
-The apporoproate referral is made once we meet with or speak to the company representative.
+The approproate referral is made once we meet with or speak to the company representative.
 The Business Services Manager (BSR) also continues efforts involving other BSRs in neighboring areas to assist companies having more than one location both in and outside of the TP Region also efforts to fill company postions that may be close to the Region with workers living just outside those county lines.
 When efforts in another Workforce Area for training come up, the BSR makes connections to allow for some opportunities for employers in the TP Region as well.